Beslan Khagba: Minister for Internal Affairs

 In May 2015, following two confrontations between police officers and members of the State Security Service, Interior Minister Raul Lolua handed in his resignation.
 It was accepted by President Khajimba on the evening of 14 May, and he appointed Khagba as his successor.
-Earlier, Khagba had been Gagra District Prosecutor.

 On 9 October, Khagba was dismissed by Khajimba and replaced by Leonid Dzapshba, who had already been Interior Minister from 2010 to 2011.
+It was speculated he left because he did not provide noticeable results during his ministerial career.